 *An expert advocate to connect students to meaningful and optimal research opportunities at Baylor

 *Connections with constituents on and off campus who support undergraduate biomedical research

 *Specialized advising to ensure that students are taking appropriate curriculum for biomedical research

-A committee of faculty representatives from the Departments of Biology, Chemistry and Biochemistry, Psychology and Neuroscience and Environmental Science, as well as from the Office of Prehealth Studies and the College of Arts & Sciences Dean’s Office, will oversee the development and implementation of the program.
+A committee of faculty representatives from selected Baylor academic departments, as well as from the Office of Prehealth Studies and the College of Arts & Sciences Dean’s Office, will oversee the development and implementation of the program.
 The committee will work with a faculty coordinator to ensure that the goals and objectives of the program are satisfied and sustainable.

 In addition to closely mentoring the Hillis Scholars, the Hillis chairholder will champion undergraduate research across the sciences and will direct the Office of Undergraduate Research therein, so that more opportunities and curriculum at the freshman and sophomore level will be generated, and more upper-division students will have an advocate and expert to help them connect to a wide array of research opportunities on campus and beyond.

 Therefore, this endowed position will ensure that the appropriate curriculum and mentoring is available to support the research and scholastic development of the students within the Hillis Scholars program.
 The Hillis Chair will also have wide influence beyond the Hillis Scholars program that will impact undergraduate research in the sciences at Baylor.

 To support the William Hillis Scholars in Biomedical Science Program today, visit our secure online giving site or contact one of these Baylor College of Arts & Sciences development officers: